Does car insurance cover stolen items?

 Full coverage car insurance covers theft.
 A full coverage policy includes comprehensive and collision coverage.
 Collision coverage includes anything accident-related, while comprehensive coverage pays for theft, vandalism, and damage from inclement weather.

 If you have a full coverage policy, vehicle theft is covered.
-However, full coverage does not pay for items stolen from your vehicle.
+However, full coverage does not pay for items stolen from your vehicle, so it’s important to check whether your insurance covers things stolen from a car separately.

 Does car insurance cover the theft of personal items?